CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 To use the CompuTec PDC application, the following requirements must be met:

 - An SAP Business One user must be defined with at least an Indirect Access User license.
-- A ProcessForce license must be assigned to the SAP Business One user,
+- CompuTec ProcessForce license must be assigned to the SAP Business One user,
 - Employee Master Data must be defined for a specific employee, including CompuTec PDC information.

 To access Employee Master Data, navigate to: